Updated for 2022!

-Trade shows, exhibitions, and sponsorships.
+Trade shows and exhibitions.
 Yes, these can be great.
 And greatly expensive.
 And risky: How often have you been disappointed with trade show results?

 Speaking engagements.
 Yes, ideal!
 Who will speak?
 Will the message educate, entertain, and/or persuade?
 Will you send a “key opinion leader?”
 Will the conference host charge you to speak?
 Will the key opinion leader?

 Sponsorships.
 Those nice people who paid content creators so you could listen for free?
 I know it builds awareness and know of some that generate business.
 If you go this route, ask for examples how previous sponsors were integrated into the content.
 If it’s just “this message brought to you buy…,” it may not be enough.
 If the thought leader extols your virtues, well, maybe.

 Editorial coverage.
 Excellent, if you can get it, it’s well written, and your ideal customer reads that publication.

 Email.
 An email from you?
 If they don’t know who you are, will they open it?